• Home

 API pricing (for input)

 To compare the performance of one LLM to another, AI firms use benchmarks like standardized tests.
-OpenAI's benchmarking of GPT-4 shows impressive performances on standard exams like the Uniform Bar Exam, LSAT, GRE, and AP Macroeconomics exam.
-Meanwhile, Anthropic has published a head-to-head comparison of Claude, ChatGPT, and Gemini that shows its Claude 3 Opus model dominating.
+OpenAI's benchmarking of GPT-4o shows impressive performances on LLM-specific tests like the MMLU, which measures undergraduate-level knowledge, and HumanEval, which measures coding ability.
+Meanwhile, Anthropic has published a head-to-head comparison of Claude, ChatGPT, Llama, and Gemini that shows its Claude 3.5 Sonnet model edging out GPT-4o on most tests.

 A chart showing Claude's abilities compared to other LLMs